-The most common presentation history in brain gliomas are headaches, nausea, vomiting, seizures, and in more advanced cases weakness or altered mental status.
-The neurological examination of these patients can be normal or present different degrees of focal weakness, sensory deficits, or in a severe situation an altered mental status due to an acute mass effect resulted from the tumor swelling.
+The most common presentations in brain gliomas are headaches, nausea, vomiting, seizures, and in more advanced cases weakness or altered mental status.
+The neurological examination of these patients can be normal or present different degrees of focal weakness, sensory deficits, or in a severe situation altered mental status due to an acute mass effect resulted from the tumor swelling.

 The following imaging diagnostics are appropriate in the setting of history and physical examination suggestive of brain tumors:

 The WHO classification of gliomas is used to guide glioma treatment.
 As indicated in the classification, most patients require surgical intervention via gross total resection or biopsy.

 2. Chemoradiation: Currently, Stupp protocol is a standard of care for Grade III-IV gliomas.
 The protocol consists of radiotherapy and concomitant chemoradiation using a total of 60 Gray to 2 Gray per daily fraction over 6 weeks and temozolomide.

 3. Treatments for Recurrence: Options for recurrent gliomas include re-operation with Gliadel wafers and targeted therapy such as angiogenesis inhibitors or immunotherapy.
 The effectiveness of all these adjuvants therapies is in development.